mikey10055/nodejs_paint/README.md

 # nodejs_paint
-currently this has no ui.
+currently server has no ui.

 to run:
 `npm install` then `node index.js`